Éric Bothorel

-Éric Bothorel (born 20 October 1966) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Côtes-d'Armor.
+Éric Bothorel (born 20 October 1966) is a French politician of Renaissance (RE) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Côtes-d'Armor.

 Political career

 In parliament, Bothorel serves as member of the Committee on Economic Affairs and Education and the Committee on European Affairs.
 In addition to his committee assignments, he is part of the parliamentary friendship groups with Iraq and Somalia.

 In November 2018, Bothorel co-authored (with Marietta Karamanli) a parliamentary report on digital taxation.
 Later that year, he co-chaired (with Marie Guévenoux) a group of some twenty parliamentarians involved in organizing a nation-wide consultation process in response to the Yellow vests movement.

 Political positions

 Foreign policy

 In April 2018, Bothorel joined other co-signatories around Sébastien Nadot in officially filing a request for a commission of inquiry into the legality of French weapons sales to the Saudi-led coalition fighting in Yemen, days before an official visit of Saudi Crown Prince Mohammed bin Salman to Paris.

 In July 2019, Bothorel voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.